AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 >      - On Mac you can use either [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) or [Colima](https://github.com/abiosoft/colima).
 >- A web browser.
 The demo has been thoroughly tested using Google Chrome.

-## Known Limitations

-The following limitations are known and will be fixed promptly

-> - If you create rules in the ODM Decision Center and deploy them to the ODM Rule Execution Server, they will execute as expected but will not show as justifications, even if they fire
-> - You'll have to manually grant read, write, and execute permissions on the `decisions` directory
-> - Chat history is erased when you leave the Chatbot page by clicking another tab

 ## Demo Setup

 ### Clone the bootstrap files from GitHub